truecharts/public/charts/stable/traefik-forward-auth/docs/how-to.md

       trustForwardHeader: true
 ```

-### Applying the middleware on apps
+### Applying the middleware on charts

-To actually use the forward authentication, you have to add it to either a chain or by itself to existing app Ingresses.
+To actually use the forward authentication, you have to add it to either a chain or by itself to existing charts Ingresses.

 ```yaml
 ingress: